TracyGJG/RegExp-Tool/README.md

 # RegExp-Tool

-Regular Expression Tool: HTA-based utility for developers preparing and testing Regular Expression pattern.
+Regular Expression Tool: HTA-based utility for developers preparing and testing Regular Expression pattern

 The small application employs a Microsoft HyperText Application (HTA) container to present its User Interface.
 The application enables to user to load and save project files on their local Windows PC.